Tskalka/DataStructureTutorial/1-Stacks.md

 ```
 ## Example Problem
 ### Reversing the order of a list using a stack
+Using a stack makes a common problem like reversing the order of a list quite simple.
 ```python
 # Reverse the order of the list!
 original_list = [1, 2, 3, 4, 5]